staticintlucas/pykeyset/README.md

 ## Python API

-Currently you *can* use `pykeyset` directly as a Python module, but as it is still in early development the API will probably change a lot.
+Currently you *can* use `pykeyset` directly as a Python module, but as it is still in early development the API will probably change a lot until a 0.1 release.
-In future there will hopefully be a more stable API, so you don't need to mess around with *.cmdlist* files.
+After that there will be a more stable API, so you don't need to mess around with *.cmdlist* files if you're familiar with Python.

 ## Installation